cflynn07/myblog/posts/2020-01-18-new-tricks.md

 `docker`, `kubectl`, and other cli tools can often produce lengthy output in your terminal.
 I've found that piping the outputs of these commands into VIM where I'm comfortable searching and navigating is much better.
+Also useful is the "*" vim register which copies values to your system clipboard.

 ###### Two commands with long output.
 Piping the output into vim makes working with it easier
 <pre class="prettyprint">